Trzciniec, Drawsko County

-Trzciniec is a village in the administrative district of Gmina Czaplinek, within Drawsko County, West Pomeranian Voivodeship, in north-western Poland.
+Trzciniec (Wassergrund) is a village in the administrative district of Gmina Czaplinek, within Drawsko County, West Pomeranian Voivodeship, in north-western Poland.
 It lies approximately 8 km south-east of Czaplinek, 34 km east of Drawsko Pomorskie, and 115 km east of the regional capital Szczecin.

 A historic palace and park are located in the village.

 History

 Within the Kingdom of Poland, the territory formed part of the Wałcz County in the Poznań Voivodeship in the Greater Poland Province.